BRVC-ORG/Prospectus-Draft/README.md

     - 12 July 2014

-    - "For Gavin" burrito sketch/drawing
+    - 'For Gavin' burrito sketch/drawing

 13 May